outbreak-info/python-outbreak-info/docs/source/genomic_analysis.rst

 Lineage and Mutation Analysis
 -----------------------------

+Python Outbreak Data package has contains multiple tools that can collect the most relevant genomic information on SARS-CoV-2.
+Using combination of these endpoints will allow you to get the information on variants of concern (VoC) and the current mutations to conduct your own multi-level genomic analysis on SARS-CoV-2.
+On this page, you'll find a few example workflws that demonstrate how the pulled data can be manipulated and visualized to track the progresion of SARS-CoV-2.

 Here is an example workflow that allows the user to manipulate the data to find all the XBB  lineages prevalent in India within a 1-year timeframe::

       import outbreak_data as od